• Home

 Dig your spoon through the topping, and you’ll find a warm lemon custard filling.
 The contrast between the lightly browned, slightly crisp top and the sweet, saucy center is enough to make this easy dessert a new go-to.

 I actually like lemon and strawberry desserts better than chocolate.
-I know.
-Call me crazy!
-I’m sure I’m in the minority.
-However, this dessert may win you over!
+Even if you’re big chocolate lover, this lemon dessert will win you over!

 This recipe is the ideal dessert for grilled hamburgers, hotdogs, and summer cookouts.
 It’s sweet, tart, easy to make, and goes great with homemade ice cream and/or Cool Whip.